-SPO: Students will perform stretching and conditioning drills as a part of class warm-up.
-They will discuss and demonstrate the techniques used for fielding ground balls hit at different speeds and for catching fly balls at various levels.
+Student Performance Objectives: Perform stretching and conditioning drills as a part of class warm-up.
+Discuss and demonstrate the techniques used for fielding ground balls hit at different speeds and for catching fly balls at various levels.

-Review of hitting fundamentals and introduction and practice of various types of situational hitting techniques, such as hitting behind the runner and slap hitting.
+Content: Review of hitting fundamentals and introduction and practice of various types of situational hitting techniques, such as hitting behind the runner and slap hitting.
 Lecture, discussion, and video analysis of various hitting methods will be utilized.
 Review of basic bunting fundamentals and integration of drag bunting, fake bunting, and slash hitting methods.
 Students who repeat the course will complete a video analysis of a first year player.
 They will assist with instructing beginning players in the basic skills of hitting and bunting.